 It was never about embodying the poses side-by-side.
 It was, all along, about living side-by-side with one another in pursuit of our truth, purpose and unapologetic lives.

-P.P.S. — All of the above links are affiliate referral links through Amazon.com, so if you do decide to purchase one of these books through the links above, I am entitled to receive a fractional amount (a few cents) per sale from Amazon.com.
+PS – The above links are affiliate links through Amazon.com, so if you do decide to purchase one of these books through the links above, I receive a small commission.
 Otherwise, go out and support your local book store, please :)